Relationships between Two Quantitative Variables

 Chapter 2 - Day 3 - Lesson 2.2

-Distinguish between explanatory and response variables for categorical data.
+Distinguish between explanatory and response variables for quantitative data.

-Make a segmented bar chart to display the relationship between categorical variables.
+Make a scatterplot to display the relationship between two quantitative variables.

 We are using the Barbie Bungee data to learn about explanatory and response variables, scatterplots and how to describe a distribution.
 Students used the applet to enter the data in to TWO QUANTITATIVE VARIABLES.
 The activity begins by asking students to identify what type of variables they are using.
 It’s important that students can accurately identify which menu to choose when using the applet so they can do their homework on their own.